LayerNext/docs/docs/08-python-sdk/02-upload-files.md

 upload_annoations_for_folder(collection_name, operation_unique_id, json_data_file_path, annotation_shape_type, is_normalized, is_model_run)
 ```

-Note that the correct file name should be set to the ‘image’ field in uploading Json.
-The format of the json file depends shape type of annotations.
+Note that the correct file name should be set to the ‘image’ field in uploading a json file.
+The format of the json file depends on the shape type of the annotations.

-## Sample JSON format for rectangle’
+## Sample JSON format for 'rectangle’

 ```json
 {